-Summary [author's summary]: 1.
-For a number of invertebrate species (gastropods, starfish, crustaceans and annelids) direct mortality due to the single passage of a trawl ranged from about 5% to 40% of the initial densities in the trawl track and varied from 20% to 65% for bivalve species.
-2. The direct mortality of all the species studied was largely attributed to the mortality of animals that died in the trawl track, either as a direct result of physical damage inflicted by the passage of the trawl or indirectly owing to disturbance, exposure and subsequent predation.
+Summary [author's summary]: 1) For a number of invertebrate species (gastropods, starfish, crustaceans and annelids) direct mortality due to the single passage of a trawl ranged from about 5% to 40% of the initial densities in the trawl track and varied from 20% to 65% for bivalve species.
+2) The direct mortality of all the species studied was largely attributed to the mortality of animals that died in the trawl track, either as a direct result of physical damage inflicted by the passage of the trawl or indirectly owing to disturbance, exposure and subsequent predation.
 Mortality of animals caught in the net was of minor importance.
-3. The annual fishing mortality of megafaunal populations (animals > 1 cm) in the Dutch sector of the North Sea ranged from 5% to 39% and the mortality of half of the species was >20%.
-The 12-m beam trawl fishery caused greater annual fishing mortality than the combined action of the other fisheries acting in the same area.
-Differences in fishing mortality due to the 12-m and 4-m beam trawl fleets were less pronounced in coastal areas, whereas the 4-m beam trawl fleet might cause higher mortalities for some species that occur only within the 12-mile zone.
-4. Generally, fragile infaunal and epifaunal species that live in reach of the groundrope and tickler chains suffer significant direct mortalities due to trawling.
-The long-term impact of fishing mortality on population structure and spatial distribution of faunal species, depends on their life-cycle characteristics (e.g. dispersal of eggs, survival of larvae and subadults, age of maturation and natural mortality).
-5. Owing to trawling activities over the recent decades, several benthic species have decreased in abundance and some have disappeared in certain regions in th southern North Sea.
+3) The annual fishing mortality of megafaunal populations (animals > 1 cm) in the Dutch sector of the North Sea ranged from 5% to 39% and the mortality of half of the species was >20%.
+The 12-m beam trawl fishery caused greater annual fishing mortality due to the 12-m and 4-m beam trawl fleets were less pronounced in coastal areas, whereas the 4-m beam trawl fleet might cause higher mortalities for some species that occur only within the 12-mile zone.
+4) Generally, fragile infaunal and epifaunal species that live in reach of the groundrope and tickler chains suffer significant direct mortalities due to trawling.
+The long-term impact of fishing mortality on population structure and spatial distribution of faunal species, depends on their lifecycle characteristics (e.g. dispersal of eggs, survival of larvae and subadults, age of maturation and natural mortality).
+5) Owing to trawling activities over the recent decades, several benthic species have decreased in abundance and some have disappeared in certain regions in the southern North Sea.
 To achieve an integrated approach to fisheries and ecosystem management, the following measures have to be considered: a significant reduction of trawling effort, development of gears less damaging for habitats and fauna, and designation of areas closed to fisheries for species and habitats that cannot be protected otherwise.
 Reprinted with the permission of Blackwell Science Ltd., Oxford, UK.